 The place management industry is growing as urban areas around the world are experiencing a remarkable renaissance.
 You are on the front lines of solving challenges related to placemaking, economic development, urban planning, and branding.
-Share your best practices with the world and be recognized for your exceptional work, by entering the IDA Downtown Achievement Awards presented by ABM!
+Share your best practices with the world and be recognized for your exceptional work, by entering the IDA Downtown Achievement Awards sponsored by ABM.
 Click here to see the award categories.

-Full descriptions of the new awards opportunities are below.
+Full descriptions of the awards opportunities are below.

-Bragging rights: Award winners are highlighted on the IDA website and take center stage during the 63rd Annual Conference & Tradeshow in Winnipeg.
+Bragging rights: Award winners are highlighted on the IDA website and take center stage during the Annual Conference & Tradeshow.
 Winners could also be showcased in the Inspired by IDA newsletter.

 Early submission prices are: $225 for members and $325 for nonmembers